 The TMJ (Temporomandibular Joint) is a hinge joint that connects your jaw to the temporal bones of your skull.
 It allows you to move your jaw up and down and side to side so you can talk and eat.

 TMJ Disorder (or TMD) occurs when there are issues with the jaw and the muscles in your face that can cause symptoms such as jaw pain, headaches and ringing in the ears.
-Left untreated, it can lead to chronic pain, bone loss, gum tissue changes and loose teeth.
+Left untreated, it may lead to chronic pain, bone loss, gum tissue changes and loose teeth.

 While most often caused by misalignment of the teeth and/or jaw, other factors that may contribute to the disorder include skull shape, genetics, airway issues and injury or trauma to the jaw.